fmhy/FMHYFilterlist/README.md

 ## How do i contribute?

-Fork the project, add a website in sitelist.txt or sitelist-plus (Respectively) and run build.py then submit a pull request.
+Fork the project, add a website in sitelist.txt or sitelist-plus (Respectively) and then submit a pull request.